 Q: Is your property fully fenced?

 A: YES!
 The hilltop house’s shared back yard and guest private side yard have 6' wrought iron fencing that is fully secure for medium and large-sized dogs, though some very small dogs have been able to squeeze between the wrought iron pickets.
-If you need to contain small dogs outside, leashes are always an option, there is a small exercise pen and a 10'x10' chain linked dog run available, or a clever guest used a blow up collar on their small dog so could no longer fit through the fence ;)
+If you need to contain small dogs outside, leashes are always an option, there is a small exercise pen, and a 10'x10' chain linked dog run is available at the pond, or a clever guest used a blow up collar on their small dog so could no longer fit through the fence ;)

 In addition, the full 60-acre perimeter has 4' high standard livestock wire "field fence" that keeps most dogs with you inside the property line though not intended to be foolproof since wildlife comes and goes.
 Several guests with “escape artist” dogs have reported that their dogs had no reason to challenge the field fence with 60 acres of freedom already on the side with their people but it’s up to you whether you want to just let your dog off leash on the full property.
 Both fence types shown in these photos.

 Q: Will my dogs be safely separated from the ranch's livestock?

 A: WE LOVE ANIMALS SO THEIR SAFETY IS A TOP PRIORITY TO US!!!
 Our horses, donkeys, llamas, cattle and chickens are safely separated in ~10-acres of pasture on the east side of the 60-acre property with ~4' high cross-hatched "field fencing" that should keep most dogs out of the livestock area.

 Our fencing is more secure than most rural neighbors who fence livestock typically with 3-strand wire.
 Our chickens have a predator-proof coop and run (fencing goes underground) so we are confident your dogs won't get to them as long as you don't open any of the chicken doors.